As an ACVIM Diplomate,

 1. Advance notice and special registration rates for the ACVIM Forum.

-3. Complimentary access to ACVIM Forum online proceedings.
+3. Complimentary access to the ACVIM Forum online proceedings.

 4. Advanced Continuing Education courses open only to ACVIM Diplomates and candidates, designed to address your specialty.